-Gastrointestinal perforations have been reported uncommonly (in less than 1% of patients) with Erlotinib treatment, in some cases with a fatal outcome (see section Warnings and Precautions).
+Gastrointestinal perforations have been reported uncommonly (in less than 1% of patients) with Tarceva treatment, in some cases with a fatal outcome (see section 2.4 Warnings and Precautions).

-Cases of gastrointestinal bleeding have been reported commonly (including some fatalities), some associated with concomitant warfarin administration (See also Section Interactions with other Medical Products and other Forms of Interaction ), and some with concomitant NSAIDs.
+Cases of gastrointestinal bleeding have been reported commonly (including some fatalities), some associated with concomitant warfarin administration (See also Section 2.5), and some with concomitant NSAIDs and in the majority of cases were associated with rash and dry skin.
+Other mild skin reactions such as hyperpigmentation have been observed uncommonly (in less than 1% of patients)